 The themes that emanate from our global macro analysis stage are implemented both at the country and sector level.
 For each country tilt the underlying sector / industry exposure is decomposed and analyzed.
 The themes are also compared against the fundamental views of our sector analysts as it relates to sector-specific and stock-level dynamics.

 The precise identification of country- and sector-level tilts to reflect our top-down themes necessitates bottom-up analysis.
 With regards to the Emerging Market space specifically, our quantitative work in this area aggregates information from the company onto the sector, country and global Emerging Market index levels so as to allow us to run rank-ordered valuation and earnings growth analyses on the Emerging Markets space.
-The stocks that form part of the MSCI Emerging Markets Index comprise the universe for this analysis.
 In addition, Glovista’s sector analysts provide outlooks on sector specific long-term trends and valuation dynamics.

 The countries and sectors identified in prior steps are filtered through our company screens which seek to identify any qualitative stock specific issues within a particular country or sector ETF.
 The qualitative issues this step identifies are company specific issues such as concerns about general business strategy, quality of management or upcoming changes in the regulatory environment that would create headwinds for earnings growth or multiple expansion.
 Prior to the final implementation of the portfolio, risk management and ESG parameters are verified and checked for suitability.